LEO Lymphoma study participants

-The Lymphoma Epidemiology of Outcomes (LEO) Study is following up with existing participants and is engaged in targeted recruitment of new participants by invitation.
+The Lymphoma Epidemiology of Outcomes (LEO) Study follows up with existing participants and engages in targeted recruitment of new participants by invitation.

 Eligibility and procedures

-After providing informed consent, study participants must complete questionnaires, give a one-time blood sample, allow review of diagnostic biopsy material and permit study staff to review medical records.
+After providing informed consent, study participants complete questionnaires, give a one-time blood sample, allow review of diagnostic biopsy material, and permit study staff to review medical records.

-Patients are eligible if they have been diagnosed with lymphoma within six months of enrollment and are actively being seen by a hematology provider at a participating center, including:
+People are eligible for the study if they have been diagnosed with lymphoma within six months of enrollment and are actively being seen by a hematology healthcare professional at a participating center, including:

 Frequently asked questions